-Hayton (near Aspatria) is an Ecclesiastical Parish in the county of Cumberland, created in 1741 from chapelry in Aspatria Ancient Parish.
+Hayton (near Aspatria) is an Ecclesiastical Parish in the county of Cumberland, created in 1741 from a chapelry in Aspatria Ancient Parish.

 Alternative names: Hayton and Mealo